Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Battleship Potemkin (1925, Soviet Union) (aka Bronenosets Potyomkin, or Броненосец Потёмкин), 75 minutes, D: Sergei Eisenstein

-Legendary Russian auteur director Sergei Eisenstein's classic landmark and visionary film was released in the US in 1926, advancing the art of cinematic storytelling with the technique of montage (or film editing).
+The state commissioned legendary Russian auteur director Sergei Eisenstein to shoot this film to commemorate the 20th anniversary of the 1905 revolution.
+His classic landmark and visionary film was released in the US in 1926, advancing the art of cinematic storytelling with the technique of montage (or film editing).
+It was about the mutiny of sailors on the battleship Potemkin and the aftermath - a counter-attack by Czarist troops when civilians and rioters were ruthlessly massacred in the seaport of Odessa.
 Its most celebrated film scene, with superb editing combining wide, newsreel-like sequences inter-cut with close-ups of harrowing details (a woman with a bullet through her spectacles, troops in formation) - to increase tension, is the Odessa Steps episode.
-It was based upon the incident in 1905 when civilians and rioters were ruthlessly massacred.
 In the scene (with 155 separate shots in less than five minutes), the Czarist soldiers fire on the crowds thronging on the Odessa steps with the indelible, kinetic image of a baby carriage careening down the marble steps leading to the harbor (copied by De Palma's The Untouchables (1987)), and the symbolism of a stone lion coming awake.

 First filmed in 1907, this remake cost $2 million at the time, and is one of the most outstanding examples of silent film spectaculars.
 Set at the time of Christ, the film is the story of a Palestinian Jewish nobleman, Ben-Hur (Ramon Novarro), who is exiled to galley slavery by his Roman boyhood friend and centurion Messala (Francis X. Bushman), and later returns to seek vengeance.
 Includes an exciting and spectacular chariot race sequence.
 Ben-Hur's mother and sister are healed of leprosy by Christ.